anm237/amazon-pinpoint/docs/index.md

 - **Step 1: Create an Amazon Pinpoint project**

   - A project in Amazon Pinpoint is a batch of configurations, customer information, segments, and campaigns

   - Follow the below steps to deploy project in Amazon Pinpoint

-    1. Traverse to the <a href="https://console.aws.amazon.com/pinpoint/">Amazon Kendra console</a>
+    1. Traverse to the <a href="https://console.aws.amazon.com/pinpoint/">Amazon Pinpoint console</a>

         <img src="images/image1.png" class="inline"/>